ShadiestGoat/planERD/README.md

 ## Project Status

 This project is still in development.
+Its not in a real usable state.
+Some major features that are still missing are:
+- [ ] Table Creator (almost there though t-t)
+- [ ] Enums
+- [ ] Table node resizing
+- [ ] Data saving
+- [ ] Data Relations
+- [ ] Exporter
+- [ ] Various bugs

 See the [todo file](/TODO.md) (very useful if viewing with [a TODO.md kanban viewer](https://github.com/coddx-hq/coddx-alpha)) to get a picture of current status & next priorities

 ## Info